ajinkya-deshmukh/WireMockAssignment/README.md

-# Chinmaya Hospitals Assignment
+# WireMock IPL Players Assignment

-Assignment project to understand on a given day or for a range of days, how many OP's are within Bangalore and how many are from outside.
+Assignment project to understand working of wiremock to setup stubs and to calculate the YOY increase in IPL players price.

 ### Running the tests

-Run the RunPatientSystem.java file and enter input into the console when prompted.
+Run 'mvn install' and then run the project.

 ### Built With